 Paper is the proof of us being alive, no matter how advanced we may get; we rise with a paper and spend our lives on a paper.
-The books we read, the novels written, telling a story to be heard and be lived through; the words which flow through the ink, thoughts that bleed are absorbed by the paper capturing the love, anger, happiness, sadness and tears with lipstick smears; all that we are and breathe, somehow lands on a paper.
-The pages tell us tales of two lives or more, one that of the author’s telling and others of the readers’ experience, locked in the folds.
-The bookmarks put all on hold, but coming back to resume the journey through the pages, we turn the page and with each turning page the story of the book changes.
+The books we read, the novels written, the letters written and some sent – telling a story to be read and heard, and be lived through; the words which flow through the ink, thoughts that bleed are absorbed by the paper capturing the love, anger, happiness, sorrow and tears with lipstick smears; all that we are and breathe, somehow lands on a paper.
+The pages tell us tales of two lives or more, one that of the author’s telling and others of the readers’ experience locked in the folds.
+The bookmarks put all on hold, but coming back to resume the journey through the pages, we turn the page and with each turning page the story of the book takes a turn and changes.
 Breathing in the fragrances locked in the folds of yellowed pages and tattered bounds, the pages still hold together by the slightest of the thread stitched, clinging to the spine of the book, with ink fading and dog-eared pages, the pages still hold together to make the story a whole.
 However, a page may fall out of the book, leaving the story incomplete but having a tale of its own.

 Meeting someone fleetingly, we make a story like that of a loose page from a book, a beautiful piece with no start or end, yet a story to tell, with the words touching to the core.